onap/dcaegen2/docs/sections/services/dfc/architecture.rst

 Generalized  DFC
 """"""""""""""""
 From version 1.2.1 and onwards, the DFC has more general use.
-Instead of only managing PM files, any kind of files are handled.
-The 'changeIdentifier' parameter in the file ready VES event (which is reported from the PNFs) is used to define the file type of file to be handled.
+Instead of only handling PM files, any kind of files are handled.
+The 'changeIdentifier' field in the FileReady VES event (which is reported from the PNFs) identifies the file type.
+This is mapped to a publishing stream in the DR.